Our Approach

 At the Gunma Plant’s Hands-on Safety Dojo, the SUBARU Group is providing health and safety education not only to its own full-time and part-time employees, but also to temporary employees, employees of contractors and outsourcing companies working on our premises, employees involved in construction work on our premises, and employees of suppliers.

-Approximately 2,000 employees annually participate in simulator safety training, reproducing conditions that would occur in the event of accidents such as a fall, cut, pinch, or entrapment.
-In addition, we are taking actions to cultivate hazard sensitivity from the time employees join the Company by introducing them to protective gear used in the field and teaching them the rules about equipment use.
+In FYE March 2025, approximately 3,400 employees annually participate in simulator safety training, reproducing conditions that would occur in the event of accidents such as a fall, cut, pinch, or entrapment.
+In addition, we are taking actions to cultivate hazard sensitivity by introducing employees to protective gear used in the field and teaching them the rules about equipment use from the time they join the Company.

 Training Center